oppacuchu/gmail-to-drive/README.md

 <a name="readme-top"></a>

 # Gmail to Google Drive
-Archive emails from Gmail directly into a Google Drive folder!
+Archive emails from Gmail directly into a shared Google Drive folder!

 <!-- TABLE OF CONTENTS -->